-The population of the Division aged 18 years and over is estimated to have marginally more people with very high psychological distress levels as measured by the K-10 (Figure 7) compared to Australia as a whole.
-The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is also above the national average.
+The population of the Division aged 18 years and over is estimated to have notably more people with very high psychological distress levels as measured by the K-10 (Figure 7) compared to Australia.
+The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is slightly above the national average.